aneeshikmat/exam-wizard/README.md

 ## Browsers Support
 In general its work in all modern browser.
-Tested on (Chrome, Firefox, Microsoft Edge).
+Tested on (Chrome, Firefox, Microsoft Edge, Safari).

 And Its Not Support for Old version of browser & Internet Exploler.